 Jesus' statement follows the continued exchange between the man who wanted to know what "good" (better translated to "excellent" or "distinguished") thing he could do to get eternal life.
 Jesus replied that he should follow the commandments of Moses.

 “If you want to be perfect, go, sell your possessions and give to the poor, and you will have treasure in heaven.
 Then come, follow me.”
 (Matthew 19:21)

 “All these [commandments] I have kept.
 What do I still lack?”
 (Matt.
 19:20)

 Should we all sell our possessions and give to the poor?Does Jesus' reply mean that all of us must sell our possessions and give the money to the poor?

 Remember what Jesus said a few verses earlier, with regard to his instruction on marriage:

-"Not everyone can accept this word, but only those to whom it has been given."
+"Not everyone can accept this teaching, but only those to whom it has been given."
 (Matt.
 19:11)This clearly illustrates that Jesus gave specific instructions to specific people sometimes, and general instructions when he spoke to larger crowds.
-The representative of God speaks according to the time, the place and the audience.
+The representative of God speaks according to the time, the place, and the audience.